 Did you find the perfect place for your trip?
 We chucked in a few of the best budget hotels in Rotorua in town as well so that you can choose the ideal place for you to stay.

-And, if after all of those choices you’re still having a hard time deciding, then why not choose our best overall hostel in Rotorua – Funky Green Voyager?
+And, if after all of those choices you’re still having a hard time deciding, then why not choose our best overall hostel in Rotorua – Base Rotorua?
 It’s a great shout for almost anybody.
 Have the best time ever!

 Travel Safety Tips for Rotorua